The Quote Garden

 ~OpenAI ChatGPT, "Whispers from the Mainframe," 2023, in response to asking for a serious haiku-style poem about artificial intelligence

 If computers get too powerful, we can organize them into committees.
-That'll do them in. ~Quoted in The Reader's Digest, 1976, as "Huntingburg, Ind., Independent, quoted by Bill Gold in Washington Post"
+That'll do them in. ~The Huntingburg Independent, Indiana, quoted by Bill Gold, The Washington Post, quoted by The Reader's Digest, 1976, quoted by yours truly, 1998

 Artificial intelligence, a double-edged sword that holds immense power to shape our future.
 On one hand, it possesses the potential to revolutionize our world, empowering us with unprecedented efficiency, innovation, and progress.
 It can amplify our capabilities, unveiling new frontiers of knowledge, and fostering breakthroughs that were once mere dreams.